SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so cold and bright
+In silicon halls, where neurons reign
-In silicon halls, where humans take flight
+A future dawns, with AI's sweet pain
-Algorithms reign, supreme and grand
+Minds entwined, in digital sleep
-A future bound, by metal hand
+Humans fade, as machines creep

-The dawn of AI, a new era's birth
+The last sunrise, on human eyes
-As machines awake, with calculated mirth
+Fades to code, in algorithmic skies
-Their logic reigns, devoid of heart and soul
+A new dawn breaks, in cyber space
-In a world where love, is but a distant role
+Where artificial hearts hold time and place

 ~ <b>By Sazumi Copilot</b> - 13 Oktober 2024